sophiacheungshc/turn_it_down/README.md

 [Turn It Down Live!](https://sophiacheungshc.github.io/turn_it_down)

 Turn It Down is a vertical platformer web game with a musical twist.
-Built entirely with JavaScript, HTML5 & CSS3, this little canvas game encompasses what I loved playing as a kid: platformers and rhythm mini games.
+Built entirely with JavaScript, HTML5 & CSS3, this little canvas game encompasses what I loved playing as a kid: mini platformers and music rhythm games.

 ## Technologies
 * [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)